-Transport is committed to protecting any person who raises concerns about a breach of the Code of Conduct from victimisation or retaliation.
+Transport is committed to protecting any person who raises concerns about a breach of the Code of Conduct or the Code of Ethics and Conduct for NSW government sector employees from victimisation or retaliation.
 Any attempt to take detrimental action against a person who raises a legitimate concern will be treated seriously and may be considered to be a breach of this Code of Conduct.

-If you are found to be in breach of this Code of Conduct, you may be subject to disciplinary action, up to and including termination of your employment or contract in accordance with agency policies and procedures.
+If you are found to be in breach of this Code of Conduct or the Code of Ethics and Conduct for NSW government sector employees, you may be subject to disciplinary action, up to and including termination of your employment or contract in accordance with agency policies and procedures.